ErpNetDocs/tech/advanced/calculated-attributes/operators/cast.md

 | Return Value | Returns the param converted to the type. |

 > [!NOTE]
+>
 > The CAST operator is a secondary operator, used by the other operators to convert their parameters to the same type.
 The type is usually entered as a constant (CONST).

 ## Example
-The following example converts the value of the 'State' of a Sales Order, whose type is Enum, to an integer number.
+The following example converts the value of the state of a sales order, whose type is enum, to an integer number.
 Conveting to integer allows comparison between the states (lower -> higher):
 ```
 10: CONVERT ATTRIB:State CONST:System.Int32
 ```